-Important points and factors to consider that will affect acceptance into a DI program:
+Important points and factors to consider that will affect acceptance into a supervised practice/graduate program:

-- GPA most supervised practice programs such as a DI, require a cumulative GPA of at least 3.0 for admission.
-Because entry into a DI is so competitive, a GPA of 3.0 or higher will increase the acceptance rate.
-A DPD science GPA and a DPD professional GPA are calculated on the DICAS application to give the DI programs a better understanding of a student's success in the DPD program.
-Grades are important - if a student scores less than a B- on any NUTR course or DPD required course it must be repeated. - Student involvement student membership in organizations that promote nutrition and health are encouraged and can be seen by DI acceptance committees as a sign of interest and commitment to the field of Dietetics and Nutrition.
-Examples of such groups at Samford are the Student Dietetic Association, Samford Body Positive, This is H.E.A.L.T.H. and the Birmingham District Dietetic Association.
+❖ GPA - most supervised practice programs such as a DI, require a cumulative GPA of at least 3.0 for admission.
+Because entry into a DI is so competitive, a GPA of 3.0 or higher will increase the acceptance rate and the likelihood that the student will be accepted into their program of choice.
+A DPD science GPA and a DPD professional GPA are calculated on the DICAS application to give the supervised practice/graduate programs a better understanding of a student's success in the DPD program.
+Grades are important - if a student scores less than a B- on any NUTR course or DPD required course it should be repeated.

-- Student leadership development of leadership skills through involvement with groups and/or project and activities is also considered a sign of commitment to the Dietetics profession. - Work experience this can indicate that you manage time wisely, are productive and are a competent worker.
-Work experience paid or volunteer, in any area of food production, sales, nutrition education, marketing or business related to nutrition is recommended. - GRE take the GRE the summer between your junior and senior year.
-This allows time to retake the exam if scores are not on the level required by the DI.
-DI and graduate programs will publish their required scores on their web site and/or application materials. - Resume begin a resume early in your college career and update every semester.
+- Student involvement student membership in organizations that promote nutrition and health are encouraged and can be seen by supervised practice/graduate program acceptance committees as a sign of interest and commitment to the field of Dietetics and Nutrition.
+Examples of such groups at Samford are the Student Dietetic Association, Samford Body Positive, This is H.E.A.L.T.H. and the Birmingham District Dietetic Association. - Student leadership development of leadership skills through involvement with groups and/or project and activities is also considered a sign of commitment to the Dietetics profession. - ❖ Work experience this can indicate that you manage time wisely, are productive and are a competent worker.
+Work experience paid or volunteer, in any area of food production, sales, nutrition education, marketing or business related to nutrition is recommended. - ❖ GRE take the GRE the summer between your junior and senior year.
+This allows time to retake the exam if scores are not on the level required by the supervised practice/graduate program.
+Supervised practice/graduate programs will publish their required scores on their web site and/or application materials. - Resume begin a resume early in your college career and update every semester.
 This process should be part of the portfolio process begun in NUTR 210.
-Keep copies of projects that showcase your abilities. - National Meetings try to attend at least one national meeting -FNCE (Food and Nutrition Conference and Expo) - during your college experience.
+Keep copies of projects that showcase your abilities. - ❖ National Meetings try to attend at least one national meeting -FNCE (Food and Nutrition Conference and Expo) during your college experience.
 The contacts and information gained from these meetings will increase your understanding and excitement about the profession of Dietetics.
 Another benefit to students is the Internship fair open to all students, usually on the first day of the national meeting.
-At the fair you will have the opportunity to meet with many DI and graduate school programs to ask question and obtain education materials. - References you will need at least three letters of reference for your DI application.
+At the fair you will have the opportunity to meet with many DI and supervised practice/graduate school programs to ask question and obtain education materials. - References you will need at least three letters of reference for your supervised practice/graduate program application.
 Keep this in mind as you take college classes and work with area Dietitian/Nutritionists.
 The relationships you develop are important.